 If you choose to stop making loan payments, your credit will not be hurt.

-If you choose to keep making loan payments, you may need to re-enroll in autopay.
+If you choose to keep making loan payments,you need to contact your loan servicer to re-enroll in autopay or manually schedule payments online.

 Federal Student Loan Holders Enrolled in Autopay